AntoineGanne/AntoineGanne/README.md

 Before working on Unity, I made a few school C# games like a [connect-4](https://github.com/AntoineGanne/Le_Puissance4_Par_Antoine_et_Lea)

 ## Continuous Integration ( CI )
-Had school and work experience with Continuous Integration using Gitlab CI and Docker 🐳.
+I had school and work experience with Continuous Integration using Gitlab CI and Docker 🐳.

-Proud of [this project](https://gitlab.com/Ton_Ami/api_cloud_5a_info): a REST API where I was in charge of the autonomous deployment on a cloud service (CleverCloud)
+I'm Proud of [this project](https://gitlab.com/Ton_Ami/api_cloud_5a_info): a REST API where I was in charge of the autonomous deployment on a cloud service (CleverCloud)

 ## Mathematics and optimization
 I have a strong affinity for complexity analysis of different algorithms.